 Guest Services Rep

-If you’re a people person, working a guest services job might be the way to spend your summer in Alaska.
+If you’re a people person, working a guest services job in our transportation or hotel and lodge department might be the way to spend your summer in Alaska.
 Answering guest’s questions and assisting them with their needs helps them have the best possible trip.
 It’s also a great way to make a living while you get to explore Alaska.
 Are you detail-oriented?
 Do you have clear communication and work well with customers and management?
 Guest services jobs may be the answer.
 They’re available in many beautiful Alaska locations, so you can enjoy the landscape and help guests do the same.

 When looking for a job in Alaska, certain listings will appeal to you more than others, and experience level will be a deciding factor.
 But the three we’ve listed above offer some of the best opportunities, especially if you haven’t lived or worked in Alaska before.